Comparing monthly breakdown cover

 If you’ve ever been in a car that’s broken down far from home, you’ll know how scary it can be.
 No matter how old or new your car is, there are lots of reasons why it could suddenly stop being driveable.
 It could be something simple like a puncture or the engine overheating, through to your timing belt snapping or something even more serious.

-That’s why thousands of drivers choose to buy car or van breakdown cover, to help them get back on the road if something goes wrong.
+That’s why thousands of drivers choose to buy annual or monthly car or van breakdown cover, often as an add-on to their car insurance, to help them get back on the road if something goes wrong.

 How breakdown cover protects you

 Here’s how it works.
 When your car breaks down, you phone your breakdown provider, who will send a mechanic to come out to you, do their best to fix the problem and get you back on the road.
 If something more serious is wrong,if you have ‘onward journey’ cover, they will get you and your car home, or to a garage of your choice, or on to your intended destination (depending on your level of cover).

 Sometimes you can buy it as part of your car insurance, either included in the main policy, or as an add-on.
 If you want to choose certain things (more on these later), it may be better to buy separate car breakdown cover.

 There are quite a few things to consider when buying car breakdown cover.
 First, think about how far you usually travel.
 If you only really drive within your region, you can select local coverage.
 You’ll need to check the policy details to understand how far from home you can be before you are out of range for the cover.